Fall 2015 Enrollment

 |Native Hawaiian or other Pacific Islander||0%|

 |Race and/or ethnicity unknown||4%|

-Anderson University offers 14 intercollegiate sports in the NCAA III, including a brand-new men’s and women’s swimming program and an up-and-coming men’s and women’s lacrosse team in 2018-19.
+Anderson University offers 14 intercollegiate sports in the NCAA III, including a men’s and women’s swimming program started in 2016-17 and a men’s and women’s lacrosse program coming in 2018-19.
 AU also has competitive teams in football, women’s volleyball, men’s and women’s basketball, men’s and women’s soccer, baseball, softball, men’s and women’s cross country, and men’s and women’s track and field.

 Founded in 1917 by the Church of God (Indiana), Anderson University is dedicated to educating its students to lead meaningful lives of faith and service in both the church and society.
 Anderson University recognizes the value of the liberal arts and provides its students a comprehensive education, all while maintaining its Christian roots.

 In 2015, Anderson University inaugurated its fifth president, 1978 graduate John S. Pistole.
 Pistole served the United States as an FBI agent before being named deputy director in 2004.
 In March 2006, he was honored the 2005 Presidential Rank of Distinguished Executive and, in 2010, he was appointed as the head of the Transportation Security Administration.
 In the same year, Pistole was also sworn in as director of the Transportation Security Administration (TSA).

 With his experience adapting to such an ever-changing world, President Pistole shares with Anderson University the most up-to-date technology as well as a keen understanding of the current challenges facing the United States government.
 Anderson University benefits from President Pistole’s background, hosting some of the best national security and cybersecurity programs that a university can offer.

 Falls School of Business offers accounting, business administration, entertainment and music business, finance, global business, management, marketing, and sport marketing.